 Here we highlight some of the affordable alternatives to this iconic Instrument range.

 Founded by Gunter Steinhart this German company, like Bell and Ross, have been producing watches for a couple of decades now.
 Although not one of the larger established brands the company has built a solid reputation since it's launch in 2001.

-However, Steinhart are far from a homage brand like Alpha, with their watches being powered by their own movements – using a Swiss ETA base.
+However, Steinhart is far from a homage brand like Alpha, with their watches being powered by their own movements – using a Swiss ETA base.

 The Aviation Automatik has some subtle differences to the Bell and Ross but maintains the aesthetic.
 It’s 44mm and the stainless steel case has a satin finish, with a 24mm strap that is screwed into place.
 The dial features two heights and is covered by a domed sapphire crystal.
 As mentioned, the movement is a Swiss ETA automatic.

 Before Bell and Ross there was Canadian brand Trintec.
 Founded in 1984, they claim to have been the first watch manufacturer to incorporate cockpit designs into their watches.

 Their original Altimeter Watch was first produced in 1990.